Counting of the Omer - The 7 Sabbaths until Pentecost

 The counting of Omer and the 7 Sabbaths until Pentecost 2020

-And anyone who expects the Rapture and the Second Coming of Jesus on a particular biblical holy day must in this connection orient himself to the biblical calendar, and not the Catholic calendar.
+When the Holy Spirit was poured out at Pentecost, this did not happen on the day according to the Pope's calendar, but also according to God's biblical calendar.
+And anyone expecting the Rapture and return of Jesus on a specific biblical feast day must of course be guided by the biblical (divine) calendar and not the Catholic calendar.
 But it does not necessarily have to be the case that the Rapture has to take place on a biblical feast day, for we do not know when God will finish the spiritual harvest of the first fruits and when the last Christian is called to be the spiritual bride of Christ.

 On April 8, 2020, the preparation day of the 14th Nisan fell again to a Wednesday.
 So every Christian could experience exactly the same sequence of days as in the year when Jesus was crucified.
 The first omer (16th Nisan) was again counted from the day after the High Sabbath (15th Nisan), as it has always been (see calendar illustration above).

-Under the keywords "Jewish calendar" there are many websites where the census of the week festival is given with the exact date.
-The years 2000, 2002, 2003, 2006, 2020, 2023 and 2026 have exactly the same holiday order as in the year in which Jesus was executed (see also the figure in chapter 3.3).
-The first three major Sabbaths of the year (1st and 7th day of Passover and Pentecost; dark blue fields) and the 7 minor Sabbaths (light blue fields) in between can be seen.
+Under the keywords "Jewish calendar" there are many websites in which the counting of the Feast of Weeks is given with exact dates.
+The top image on this website shows the Omer count for the years 2000 to 2030 The years 2000, 2002, 2003, 2006, 2020, 2023, 2026, 2027 and 2030 have exactly the same order of feast days as the year in which Jesus was executed.
+You can recognize the first three major annual Sabbaths (1st and 7th day of Passover and Pentecost; dark blue fields) and the 7 minor Sabbaths (light blue fields) in between.

 According to the Jewish calendar, Omer counting ALWAYS begins "on the day after the [High Feast] Sabbath" (15th Nisan), that is, on the 16th of Nisan (first day of Omer counting) and includes the seven weekly Sabbaths until the "Feast of Weeks" (Pentecost, the 50th day).
 So the phrase "on the first of the Sabbaths" or "on the first Sabbath" (Mark 16:9) never meant "on the first day of the week" or "on the first of the Sundays" or even "on a Sunday", but always only the first of the seven (7) Sabbaths between Passover (15th Nisan) and Pentecost, all of which have an exact date.
-According to God's calendar, Pentecost can meet a Sunday, but it does not have to.
+Pentecost can fall on a Sunday according to God's calendar, but it does not have to; this is rarely the case.
+In 2023, the biblical and Jewish calendars for Passover fell on the same days, so the calculation can be displayed in any online Jewish calendar.
+The Israelites were not mistaken, but many Christians are mistaken because they desperately want Pentecost Sunday and therefore have to falsify God's calendar.

 In conclusion, it must be emphasized that for our question of the day on which Jesus rose from the dead, it is unimportant from when the Omer counting begins.
 For it is clearly documented in the Bible that after the great Sabbath there followed a workday, which was followed by the weekly Sabbath on which the women came to the tomb.
 This weekly Sabbath is, in any case and without doubt, the first Sabbath after the Passover Sabbath, no matter when someone starts counting Omer.
 The offering of Omer was an indication of the imminent (and not the past) resurrection and ascension of Jesus!
 So this ceremony was also perfectly fulfilled at the next possible time.